Ikwuje-peace/Ikwuje-peace/README.md

 <h1 align="center">Hello World! 👋</h1>
 <p align="center">I am <b>Ikwuje Ochanya Peace</b>, a backend engineer and technical writer from Africa/Nigeria.
 I love turning ideas into functional backend systems and documenting technical concepts to help newbies, and curious minds understand tech better.
 I have over 3 years of experience designing and building software to enhance end-user functionality.I also love fashion, the comfortable type of fashion😉</p>

-- 🔭 I’m currently working on **Self generating graph app Using A.I**
+- 🔭 I’m currently working on **A One Month Code Consistency Challenge.
+Check out the July repository**
 - I am also Learning best programming on Udacity

 - 🌱 I’m currently learning **Machine Learning with Python**